ItzAnu/ItzAnu/README.md

 # DetaAgus

-Normal people, just being complete life
+Normal people, just want to exit the life